Golf tips and expert instruction, golf club reviews and the latest golf equipment.

-Take a look at the 14 Open Championship venues, 10 of which are still part of the rotation
+Take a look at the 14 Open Championship venues, nine of which are still part of the rotation.

 The 14 Open Championship Venues

-There are nine others across England, Wales and Northern Ireland, with the tournament returning to Royal St George’s in 2020.
+There are eight others across England, Wales and Northern Ireland, with the tournament returning to St Andrews for 2022.

-There are four ‘forgotten’ Open venues which no longer host the tournament, they include Prestwick which held the first ever championship.
+There are five 'forgotten' Open venues which no longer host the tournament, they include Prestwick which held the first ever championship.

 Here we take a look at all 14 of the current and former Open Championship venues.